Skip to main content

 Rift of the Necrodancer Game Cover

 Rift of the Necrodancer is a single player arcade role playing game with a comedy theme.
-It was developed by Tic Toc Games and was released on February 5, 2025.
-It received very positive reviews from players.
+It was developed by Tic Toc Studios Inc. and was released on February 5, 2025.
+It received positive reviews from critics and very positive reviews from players.

 The NecroDancer's back in a brand new rhythm game spinoff!
 Help Cadence navigate the modern world while repairing the rifts that have torn her life apart.
 Do rhythmic battle via rift mode, minigames, and boss battles!
 All to the beat of a brand new soundtrack from Danny Baranowsky & friends.